 Jeffrey “Jeffington” Loncosky

 Jeffrey is a Board Member, Treasurer, Shipping Coordinator, and overall financial guru for PFPB.
-Having an extensive background in finance, banking, and accounting (aside from being Little Darling’s main squeeze), there is no better man for the job of Treasurer and Financial Manager than Jeffington.
+Having an extensive background in finance, banking, and accounting, there is no better man for the job of Treasurer and Financial Manager than Jeffington.
 He earned his BBA in Finance & Business Management from Temple University and has an AA in Bank Management.
-Jeff also does most of the heavy lifting, inventory, and is a regular volunteer at most our events.
+Jeff also does most of the heavy lifting, inventory, and is a Team Leader at most our events.
+He is also our resident tattooer in our booth and donates a portion of every tattoo to PFPB!
+Look for Pitbeartattoo on social media!
 He has been a musician for for over three decades and helps to coordinate a fun and organized atmosphere at all of our events.
-He resides in Asheville, NC with Deirdre ‘Little Darling’ Franklin and their three rescued dogs, and is a tattooer who runs and manages a shop as well.
+He resides in Asheville, NC.

 Rachel “Rachel Love” Robison

 Rachel is a Board Member and former Shipping Coordinator for PFPB.
 She manages our online auctions and is our longest tenured Team Leader.
 Rachel has a long history of working with animals of all species and creeds, having worked for years as a veterinary technician prior to opening her own business, Mahallah Dog Grooming.
 Rachel is a true Jill-of-all-trades, dedicating her time to rescuing many homeless animals, volunteering at events and educational programs nation-wide, and starting PFPB’s initial shipping headquarters.
 In her “free” time, Rachel is a singer and songwriter.
 Rachel resides in Pennsylvania with her husband Jason and numerous fur-babies.
 Rachel was our Carla Lou Award Winner in 2013!